MahmouodMagdi/MahmouodMagdi/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-*I am a passionate and extremely motivated Digital IC Design Engineer with interests in the field of Digital IC Design, Verification, ASIC Physical Implementation, and Computer Architecture.*
+*I am a passionate and extremely motivated Digital IC Design Engineer working as a contractor for **SYNOPSYS** with interests in the field of Digital IC Design, Verification, ASIC Physical Implementation, and Computer Architecture.*

 *With about 2 years of industry experience, my expertise lies in designing and verifying complex digital integrated circuits, ensuring their functionality, performance, and reliability.*